robholder/vim-timecode-compress/README.md

 # vim-timecode-compress
 A Vim Plugin to retime and compress all SRT timecodes (preceding the current timecode at the cursor location) and increment them backwards in milliseconds.

+The plutin searches backward for preceding timecodes and compresses them to a duration of milliseconds.
+(A useful pre-process if shifting timecodes backwards using other SRT editing tools).

 ## Installation
 ### Using vim-plug
 Add the following to your `.vimrc` or `init.vim`: